atanasovdaniel/squirrel/doc/source/stdlib/stdiolib.rst

     The stream object is represented by opaque structure SQFILE.

-.. c:function:: SQInteger sqstd_fread(void* buffer, SQInteger size, SQFILE file)
+.. c:function:: SQInteger sqstd_fread(SQUserPointer buffer, SQInteger size, SQFILE file)

     :param void* buffer: buffer to read to
     :param SQInteger size: size in bytes to read from the stream